PeaceFounder/TallyProofs.jl/README.md

 TallyProofs.jl implements the cryptographic core of a novel electronic voting system that achieves both coercion resistance and end-to-end verifiability.
 The system's key innovation is its post-cast isolation approach - voters use a secure calculator device that remains offline between vote casting and verification phases.
 This design enables voters to verify their votes while maintaining privacy and coercion resistance without requiring complex threshold ceremonies or trust in multiple parties.

 The system combines three innovative security mechanisms:
-1. A deniable revoting protocol using supersession commitments, which allows voters to update their votes without detection
+1. A deniable revoting protocol using supersession commitments, which allows voters to update their votes without detection while enforcing the bulletin board to reveal the last cast vote
-2. A verifiable random tracker generation system that enables secure vote verification
+2. A tracker generation system where each voter receives their unique challenge derived from all cast votes, which prevents both tracker prediction before vote closing and prevents an isolated voting calculator from computing any voter's tracker except its own
-3. A commitment shuffle that provides practical everlasting privacy by unlinking votes from voters
+3. A generator commitment scheme that binds the bulletin board to publish voter's identity commitment next to their vote commitment by encoding it into the generator seed, enabling voters to prove ownership of their used pseudonym and keep their voting device accountable for vote recording without trusting the voting calculator

 ## Features